What you need to know before your little one's studio photo shoot

 - Siblings.
 Including older brother/sister(s) in your newborn’s portrait is the perfect way to document this fleeting time in your lives.
 Clean, clean, clean- clean nails, clean hair, clean feet, fresh scrub teeth, and wipe away eye boogers and snotty noses.
 The cleaner the child, the better their photos will turn out.
 If your child is still of napping age, make sure they nap before the shoot.
 It is perfectly okay to bribes, we try to keep the studio stocked with some snack items.
 Please let us know of any allergies.
 Avoid colorful drinks or lollipops within 24 hours of your shoot.
 Do not let them eat or drink anything that will stain their cheeks, mouths or teeth.

 - I recommend being able to have your older children leave once their photos are finished.
 I do family & siblings first.
 Sessions can last anywhere from 1.5-3 hours which can be a long time for siblings to wait, especially when the studio needs to be somewhat quiet.
-Have Dad drive separate or Grandma meet at the studio to take siblings.
+Have Dad drive separately or Grandma meet at the studio to take siblings.

 - Bring a pacifier, even if baby doesn’t use them regularly.
 Sucking is a soothing mechanism & can really help with settling baby once I have them in place for photos, even if I have to hold the pacifier for a bit to help.

 - The studio will be warm.
 Baby’s like being warm and having the heat cranked up (no matter the time of year), helps babe stay settled and sleepy.
-You are more than welcome to bring drinks and a change of clothes to change out of if you think you’ll get hot.
+You are more than welcome to bring a change of clothes to change out of if you think you’ll get hot.

 - There is no need to bring anything for baby to wear.
 I provide all the wraps, headbands, hats, clothes & props.
 Unless there is something special you want to bring for your newborn’s photos, don’t worry about outfits.
 If there is something special you want to bring, be sure to let me know so I can work a set around it.